rdpickard/100_days_of_code_2022/day_39/README.md

-# Blank README for day
+# Pico CTF 'wave a flag'

 ---
 ```